makyo/makyo.ink/content/workshops/ocww/22/packet.md

 * I know you mentioned there was originally 3 sections, so having the third section going over the writing excercise after it was edited from the first day's feedback would have been cool to see how people use that changes and get info on how best to do that.

 ## Takeaways

+This was an incredibly fun project from start to finish, and I had a really fun time working with some great (and very respectful!) authors.
+With their insights, I think they were all able to take something away for each of their stories that they could use moving forward.
+There are some things that I would change, such as adding some clarity before the workshop starts and also spending a bit more time on introducing the concepts of critique during the first session.
+While this had been on the schedule for the first session that wound up getting canceled, the participants did mention meeting over video chat beforehand, and we never wound up doing so.
+I'll be hosting an in-person workshop in January using a similar structure, and I'll be using a lot of the lessons that I learned from this in order to make that one all the better.